gwenphalan/berrybot/docs/message_component.md

 ### Custom ID Format

-Components can use a structured custom ID format to organize and group related components.
+Components use a structured custom ID format to organize and group related components.
 The format supports parent and group identifiers:

 ```typescript
 // Format: parent:group:componentId